Jackson Local School District

 Jackson Local Schools is a school district located in Jackson Township, Stark County, Ohio, United States.

 The district includes: four elementary schools, one middle school and one high school.
 The district's mascot are the Polar Bears.
 U.S. News & World Report consistently ranks Jackson High School as one of the top 9-12 educational institutions in Ohio and among the top 6% in the country.
 BackgroundCheck.org ranked the Jackson Local School District the top district in Ohio.

 Jackson Local Schools' superintendent is Chris DiLoreto who has held said position since August 2011.
+Barry Mason is the assistant superintendent.
+Todd Porter is the director of communications.